 A student may complete this Associate of Applied Science Degree without moving from the Danville area.
 Approximately 30 credits in specified DCC courses must be completed prior to acceptance by JSRCC in the Respiratory Therapy program.
-After a student is accepted by JSRCC into the program, core courses in RTH are offered in the Danville area via distance learning technology, while clinical experiences are coordinated through Danville Regional Medical Center and other cooperating hospitals.
+After a student is accepted by JSRCC into the program, core courses in RTH are offered in the Danville area via distance learning technology, while clinical experiences are coordinated through area hospitals.